 In 2019, the Borders in Globalization research program at the University of Victoria created the Borders in Globalization Review (BIG_Review).
-BIG_Review is a print and open source online publication featuring double-blind, peer-reviewed articles about the borders of globalization.
+BIG_Review is a print and open-access online journal featuring double-blind, peer-reviewed articles and creative artwork about the borders of globalization.
 The journal is committed to public accessibility, policy relevance, and cultural significance.

 BIG_Review provides a forum for academic and creative explorations of borders in the 21st century.
 Our interest is advancing high-quality and original works in the Arts, Humanities, and Social Sciences, that explore various aspects of borders in an increasingly globalized world.
 BIG_Review publishes current scholarship (academic articles, essays, book reviews) as well as original art and literature (photography, poetry, short stories, fiction reviews, and more).
 We are multidisciplinary, peer reviewed, and open access.

 Our starting point is that borders offer metaphoric-conceptual tools for the study of differentiation and integration.
 This perspective mandates a wide range of artistic, theoretical, and empirical explorations of borders.
 The journal is especially interested in advancing the study of the borders of globalization.
-New research is documenting a shift in the logic of borders from spatial and territorial logic and toward a functional and aterritorial logic.
+New research is documenting a shift in the logic of borders from spatial and territorial to functional and aterritorial.
 This means that borders are increasingly detached from territory, functioning as mobile and relational nodes in increasingly complex regulatory frameworks.
 For example, border screening often happens far from the border, and goods and people are increasingly bordered ‘on the go’ with microtechnology and biometrics.
-Simultaneously, global processes are increasingly straining the territorial foundations of borders, including transnational social movements and the virtual flows of global finance and big data, and the effects of climate change.
+Simultaneously, global processes are increasingly straining the territorial foundations of borders, including transnational social movements, the virtual flows of global finance and big data, and the effects of climate change.
 These developments impact culture and politics, including understandings and contestations of identity, citizenship, law, nationalism, gender, and Indigeneity.

 The first issue is coming Fall 2019.